 Day 2 Greve in Chianti

-We were gifted a beautiful sunny day and spent it touring the area.
-Many vineyards were closed for the winter season, so we spent the day on beautiful, winding roads that lined gorgeous valleys showing off the more jagged landscape that this part of Tuscany is known for.
+We made good use of a beautiful sunny day and spent it touring the area.
+Many of Tuscany’s vineyards were closed for the winter season, so we spent the day on beautiful, winding roads that lined gorgeous valleys showing off the more jagged landscape that this part of Tuscany is known for.

-The farmers market was happening in the square in Greve in Chianti which ended up being the best food we ate in this region.
-The square was lined with bakeries and salumerias that had been in business for decades, some longer.
-On a leisurely stroll, we picked up all the supplies one could hope to ever need in Tuscany.
+The farmers market was happening in the square in Greve in Chianti.
+It ended up being the best food we ate in this region.
+The square was lined with bakeries and

 Dinner was in Pieve di Panzano, Ristorante Oltre II Giardino which was just ok, not a place we’d recommend or go back to.
 It was winter when we went, however, and their outdoor space looks pretty magical for the summertime.